- Home

 Municipal Court

-If you wish to resolve your citation without an eCourt Appearance, you may visit our online payment portal by clicking the link in the left column.
+If you wish to resolve your citation without an eCourt Appearance or an in-person appearance, you may visit our online payment portal by clicking the link in the left column.

-We are working diligently to serve you in the safest way possible.
+We are working diligently to serve you in the most efficient ways possible.
 If you need assistance with your case, please contact us at the following number or email:

 Mara Dudley – Court Administrator/Clerk